 Access throughout the property was restricted due to floor coverings, furnishings and belongings.
 Stored items (particularly in cupboards) have not been moved.
 No access was gained to any sub floor areas.
-Only roof inspection made was to small trap to the rear first floor landing.
-No access was made due to trap hatch height and location to the main loft space area.
+No access was gained to the top roof space due to the hatch being fixed shut at the time of inspection.
+There are no fixed crawl boards to the eaves areas of the roof space.
+Eaves space inspection was limited to head and shoulders.